altimac/SCEvents/README.md

 - optimized code (NSSet vs NSArray, and misuse of conformsToProtocol: method).
 This is a required protocol method so compiler checked the conformance for us...
 - You now have to pass some flags (or 0) to the startWatchingPaths:... methods in order to modify the way the stream is created.

+- Bugs :
+- It happens sometimes, that using the Finder only, not the CLI.
+Creating a new file (not folder) by copying in the watched paths generates a "Create" FS operation twice.
+I still can't find a way to fix that.
+- The Cocoa atomic way of saving NSDocuments is a real pain in the ass for low level file watcher.
+Many files are created on disk and generates noisy events such as :
+"/Users/aure/FSEventsTests/screen_express.png.sb-aea45de4-lDI8sH.sb-aea45de4-KiYT7z" then
+"/Users/aure/FSEventsTests/screen_express.png.sb-aea45de4-lDI8sH" then
+"/Users/aure/FSEventsTests/screen_express.png"
+They are of course all the same file, but I can't find a way to robustly determine that.
+Remember the temporary files are not present on disk anymore when we get those events, so we can only use file name to determine such temporariness...
+Good luck.

+The idea may be to use a delegate in the interpreter to ask the developer if this file is temporary or not.
+He knows his file naming better than us, and may state on the temporariness of those files

+There are litterally much less problems with CLI file creation as it is more straightforward.
 ===